lookeypl/lkCommon/README.md

 Linux additionally needs libxcb to properly connect to the window system.
 Download them using your favorite package manager before building the project.

-On Linux all dependencies are added through CMake, so building the project will automatically add them up and build them accordingly.
+When building through CMake all dependencies are added to build process, so building the project will automatically add them up and build them.

-On Windows dependencies need to be built before using the library.
+When building with Visual Studio, dependencies need to be built before using the library.
 For that, there is a Python 3.7 script called `deps_builder.py`.
 In order for it to work, both `cmake` and `msbuild` must be visible in Windows' PATH environment variable.

-To make building process on Windows easier, deps builder script is hooked to Visual Studio's pre-build event and should fire up automagically, building everything.
+To make building process on Windows easier, deps builder script is hooked to Visual Studio's pre-build event and should fire up automagically, building each configuration as needed.
 However, if you want to build all the deps at once and not think about it anymore, just run `Deps/deps_builder.py` in your terminal.

 Building for Windows
 --------------------

-Fetch submodules and use provided `lkCommon.sln` solution file, compatible with Visual Studio 2019.
-CMake-generated build files should work, but I never tested if Windows CMake build works properly.
+Fetch submodules and preferably use provided `lkCommon.sln` solution file, compatible with Visual Studio 2019.
+CMake-generated build files should work too, but use out-of-source building to not overwrite original Solution/Project files.

 Building for Linux